-I might have taken a bit less photos and videos, been less sad about by my miserable camera with so less pixels back in the mid 2000’s and envied less about them film makers and other photoprofessionals with expensive cameras producing their beautiful big images and movies from those inspiring surroundings.
+I might have taken a bit less photos and videos and been less sad about by my miserable camera with so less pixels back in the mid 2000’s.
+Also I might have envied less about them film makers and other photoprofessionals with their expensive cameras producing their beautiful big images and movies from those inspiring surroundings.

-Also I might not have carried my camera everywhere in that heat just because people really needed to know about this amazing travel destination and the beautiful nature of Goa, India.
-I might have been more relaxed, had I known there will be Facebook and YouTube and Google+ and Instagram and that people will eventually get to know about everything, slowly but surely.
+Also, I might not have carried my camera everywhere in that Goan heat just because people really needed to know about this amazing travel destination and the beautiful nature of Goa, India.
+I might have been more relaxed, had I known that there will be Facebook and YouTube and Google+ and Instagram and that people will eventually get to know about everything, slowly but surely.

-But on the other hand, of all these movies shot in Goa, it is Woh Lamhe and Finding Fanny which are expressing the atmosphere of Goa the best in my opinion, and for some reason it is just those movies which are not available in iTunes for people to see.
-Luckily there is Dilwale, among others, which has also nice scenes.
+But on the other hand, of all these movies shot in Goa, it is Woh Lamhe and Finding Fanny which are expressing the atmosphere of Goa the best way, in my opinion.
+For some reason it is exactly those movies which are not available in iTunes for people to see.
+Luckily there is Dilwale, among others, which has also nice scenes from Goa.